captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Hey -- drop off my check to Lubenthal & Lubenthal on your way, it’s over there on the shelft.
+Hey—drop off my check to Lubenthal & Lubenthal on your way, it’s over there on the shelft.

 ---